fcl-dev/goober/README.md

 goober is a music player, written in Svelte and Rust.
 It's currently in the pre-alpha stage, a.k.a indev.

+goober is not lazy!
+It scans your **whole** music library's id3 tags and even deals with tracks that don't have any.

 ### What can goober play?

 MP3, WAV, Vorbis, FLAC